mendix/docs/content/refguide/import-mapping-action.md

 ### 2.1 Variable

-The input variable can either be a string, a file document or an [HttpRequest](http-request-and-response-entities#http-request).
+The input variable can either be a string, a file document, or an [HttpRequest](http-request-and-response-entities#http-request).
 The content of the file document or HttpRequest should be XML or JSON.

 {{% alert type="info" %}}

 Support for HttpRequest was added in version 7.11.0.
-In earlier versions needed a string variable that contains the HttpRequest content.
+Earlier versions needed a string variable that contained the HttpRequest content.

 {{% /alert %}}